mogu-lab/probabilistic-foundations-of-ml/syllabus.md

 ## Acknowledgements

-This page draws heavily on [CS 240's syllabus](https://cs.wellesley.edu/~cs240/s24/about/).
+This syllabus draws on [CS 240's syllabus](https://cs.wellesley.edu/~cs240/s24/about/), and Evan Peck's [What I want you to know about me as your professor](https://medium.com/bucknell-hci/what-i-want-you-to-know-about-me-as-your-professor-58c9c2e91e33).